murchie85/k8/README.md

 ### High Level Steps

 1. Start Minikube
-2. Deploy secrets with kubectl
+2. Deploy secrets,configmap with kubectl
 3. Deploy config

 - Decide what you want to build